 Depression is a condition characterized by feelings of profound sadness or a lack of interest in formerly enjoyable activities.
 There are a variety of factors that can lead to depression, including some common medications.
 However, the relationship may be more complicated than simple medication.

 Depression caused by medications is diagnosed differently than for people who do not take medications.
-Medication-induced depression is a significant and persistent change in mood that occurs during use of certain medications, or within 1 month of intoxication or withdrawal of medication therapy.
+Medication-induced depression is a significant and persistent change in mood that occurs during use of certain medications, or within 1 month of intoxication with or withdrawal of medication therapy.
 Symptoms may include:

 If you have any of these symptoms, consider checking your medicine cabinet.
 See if some of the medications you take could be at the root of your depression problems.